Autograft - bone; Allograft - bone; Fracture - bone graft; Surgery - bone graft; Autologous bone graft

 Tell your surgeon what medicines you are taking.
 This includes medicines, supplements, or herbs you bought without a prescription.

-Follow instructions about stopping blood thinners, such as warfarin (Coumadin), dabigatran (Pradaxa), rivaroxaban (Xarelto), or NSAIDs such as aspirin.
+Follow instructions about stopping blood thinners, such as warfarin (Coumadin), dabigatran (Pradaxa), rivaroxaban (Xarelto), or NSAIDs such as aspirin or ibuprofen.
 These might cause increased bleeding during the surgery.

 On the day of the surgery:

 Recovery time depends on the injury or defect being treated and the size of the bone graft.
 Your recovery may take 2 weeks to 3 months.
 The bone graft itself will take up to 3 months or longer to heal.

 You may be told to avoid extreme exercise for up to 6 months.
 Ask your provider or nurse what you can and cannot safely do.

 You will need to keep the bone graft area clean and dry.
 Follow instructions about showering.

 Do not smoke.
 Smoking slows or prevents bone healing.
 If you smoke, the graft is more likely to fail.
 Be aware that nicotine patches slow healing just like smoking does.
 You may also be told not to take non steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen.
 These drugs can slow down bone fusion.